buddycloud/buddycloud.com/slate/source/includes/_messaging.md

 }
 ```

-To begin receiving messages you should register for [realtime events](#realtime-events).
+To begin receiving messages your application should enable [realtime event](#realtime-events) sending.
+Messages will then arrive as they are sent without needing to poll.